Earth Day Poster

 - Using faint pencil, help your child write out “Give a Hoot” on the first line, and “Don’t Pollute” on the second.
 Instead of o’s, have your child use the yellow circles.
 All of the other letters should be about an inch high.

-- After your child is happy with his letters, have him fill them in using the black marker.
+- After your child is happy with their letters, have them fill them in using the black marker.

 - Now it's time to glue the yellow o’s, and the rest of owl parts in place.
 Make sure to glue the feet and ears under the head and body.